 This revolution will create a form of cooperation between banks and FinTech services.
 In the long term, banks will need to find a new place in the disrupting industry.
 Gradually, they could turn into platform providers of banking service infrastructure.
 Excellent case studies for inspiration can be found on such platforms as Amazon, AliExpress, iTunes and Google Play.
 Only an appropriate digital strategy will allow banks to stay alive after the disruption of the traditional financial industry.

-As a result, successful banks may lose in service fees, but they will gain in volume.
+As a result, innovative banks may lose in service fees, but they will gain in volume.
 Many FinTech startups will not only offer services on their platform, they will actively introduce innovative products designing new user experiences, thereby enriching the financial user’s journey and transforming the banking industry.
 This will attract new users and provide them with new ways of using financial instruments.

 Today, there are already dozens of banks that are reserving their place in the new digital reality by entering the Open Banking model and publishing their APIs.
 They are also actively experimenting with FinTech partnerships to try new forms of banking.